Melanie La Barrie: Musical theatre

 In February 2022, La Barrie appeared in the role of Mama Rose in a special one-night-only concert performance of Gypsy at the Alexandra Palace in London.
 She shared the role with six other actresses, Tracie Bennett, Keala Settle, Nichola Hughes, Rebecca Lock, Samantha Spiro and Sally Ann Triplett.

 La Barrie reprised her role of Angelique in the North American premiere of & Juliet, where it played at the Princess of Wales Theatre in Toronto between 22 June 2022 and 14 August 2022.
 She continued with the role when the musical transferred to Broadway, marking La Barrie's Broadway debut.
 The musical opened on Broadway at the Stephen Sondheim Theatre on 28 October 2022, ahead of an official opening on 17 November 2022.

 From February 2024 to February 2025, La Barrie played Hermes in the West End production of Hadestown.
 She performed her final performance on 9 February 2025, the same day she also won a WhatsOnStage Award for Best Supporting Performer in a Musical for her performance as Hermes.

+In March 2026 it was announced that La Barrie would join the cast of Into the Woods at the Bridge Theatre in the role of The Witch, during the last few months of the show.
+La Barrie joined new cast members Rachel Tucker as the Baker's Wife and John Owen-Jones as the Narrator/Mysterious Man.
+The show announced its West End transfer in April.

+In summer 2026, La Barrie was part of the cast of Cats at Regent's Park Open Air Theatre in London as Old Deuteronomy.
+The cast also included Gary Wilmot as Gus: the Theatre Cat and Rachael Wooding as Grizabella.
+The production embarked on a UK tour, after the season at the Open Air Theatre.